DiamondDevelop/whack-a-monster/README.md

 #### 4. Use `querySelector()` or `querySelectorAll()` to access the elements in `index.js`

-Great!
-You have defined most of the HTML structure!
-Now you need to make sure that you can access the elements in JavaScript.
+I have defined most of the HTML structure!
+Access the elements in JavaScript.
 Go to `src/index.js` and take some time to analyze the query selectors.
 You should see something like this:

 ```js
 const holes = document.querySelectorAll('.hole');